strongself/The-Book-of-VIPER/english/webview.md

 #### Summary

-Besides separation of responsibilities we hide fact about third party dependencies for connecting native code and JavaScript.
-It's just `WebEngine` protocol implementation details.
-Unit tests for all this components really easy.
-All you have to check is data flow correctness.
+Besides the clear separation of concerns, we've also hidden the fact of using a third party library for bridging - it's just an implementation detail of our `WebEngine`.
+Unit tests for this setup are easy and reliable - all that we have to test is the data flow.